 Who submits a VAT return?

-Is your business registered with the Netherlands Chamber of Commerce?
+Is your business registered with the Netherlands Chamber of Commerce KVK?
 And have you been issued with a VAT identification and VAT number?
 You most likely have to file VAT returns.
-There are some exceptions: for example, if you participate in the small businesses scheme KOR (see below).
-Or if the goods or services you provide are exempt from VAT, such as childcare and the services of funeral directors.
-You do not charge VAT on these goods or services, and this usually means deduction of paid VAT is not possible.
+There are some exceptions.
+For example, if you participate in the small businesses scheme KOR (see below).
+Or if the goods or services you provide are exempt from VAT.
+Such as childcare and the services of funeral directors.
+You do not charge VAT on these goods or services.
+This usually means deduction of paid VAT is not possible.

 Non-resident businesses

 Non-resident businesses doing business in the Netherlands may have to file a VAT return as well.
-Use the Registration of Non-Resident Entrepreneurs Aid to find out if registration in your case is necessary.
-If so, you must use the Application for VAT identification number for foreign entrepreneurs form (PDF).
+Read more about VAT for foreign entrepreneurs to find out if registration in your situation is necessary.
+If so, you must use the registration form for foreign companies.

 Filing your first VAT return

-- a VAT number, to use for your dealings with the Tax Administration.
+• VAT number — to use for your dealings with the Tax Administration

 Are you unable to register your company with KVK?
 For example, because KVK does not see you as an entrepreneur.
-In some cases (in Dutch) you will have to register with the Tax and Customs Administration yourself.
+In some cases, (in Dutch) you will have to register with the Tax Administration yourself.
 You can do this using the form Opgaaf Startende onderneming (pdf, in Dutch).

 Filing your VAT return online